Everything You Ever Wanted to Know About Therapy

 How often do I need to come to therapy and for how long?

-It depends on a number of factors including the goals, the current state of the problem, life circumstances, and the amount of work and effort clients are willing to put into both the therapy process and implementing change in their life between sessions.
-According to research, the most dramatic effects from therapy often happen within approximately 8 sessions, however, people tend to benefit from further work to deepen their understanding, prevent relapse, and possibly work on other related issues.
+It depends on a number of factors including the goals, the current state of the problem, life circumstances, and the amount of work and effort clients are willing to put into the therapy process and the strategies to create change in between sessions.
+According to a substantial body of therapy research, the most dramatic effects from therapy often happen within approximately 8 sessions, however, people tend to benefit from further work to deepen their understanding, prevent relapse, and possibly work on other related issues.

-Couple and family therapy tends to take longer as there is more complexity and more people with sometimes differing goals.
-Research on couple therapy suggests that it usually takes between 10 - 30 sessions to fully meet therapy goals.
+Couple and family therapy tends to take longer as there is more complexity and more people, sometimes with differing goals.
+Similar research on couple therapy suggests that it usually takes between 10 - 30 sessions to fully meet clients' therapy goals.

 What should I do if I'm afraid that I might hurt myself or somebody else?